405th-Infantry-Division/Mantle/mantle.md

 + Create “Deployed Member-only” merchandise. (creation must be approved by the DIO)
 + Participate in official 405th events (i.e. charity benefits, celebrity appearances, guest escorts, etc) without requiring staff supervision.

-Upon deployment a Tiered grade is awarded for the deployment submission at the discretion of the DMO
+Upon deployment a Tiered grade is awarded for the deployment submission at the discretion of the DMO.

 Upon admission, Deployed Members will choose a unique number in the 405th member catalog.
 The catalog number is unique to the individual member and is non-transferable.